-The master activity record in the series is tracked in a single change event.
-Each occurrence in a recurring activity is tracked by an individual change event.
+The activity series record is tracked in a single change event.
+Each occurrence in the series is tracked by an individual change event.

-Example: These two change events are generated when creating a recurring calendar event.
-The first change event is for the master event record with GroupEventType set to 3.
+Example: These two change events are delivered to a Pub/Sub API client when creating a recurring calendar event.
+The first change event is for the event series record, which represents the recurrence pattern, with GroupEventType set to 3.
 The second change event is for the first occurrence.
+The ActivityDateTime and ActivityDate are in Epoch time.
 The other occurrences are omitted in this example.